-2022, amending the HFCAA and requiring the SEC to prohibit an issuer's securities from trading on any U.S. stock exchange if its auditor is not subject to PCAOB inspections for two consecutive instead of three consecutive years.
+Public Company Accounting Oversight Board ("PCAOB") determines it is unable to inspect or fully investigate our auditor and as a result the exchange where our securities are traded may delist our securities.
+Furthermore, on June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act (the "AHFCAA"), which was signed into law on December 29, 2022, amending the HFCAA and requiring the SEC to prohibit an issuer's securities from trading on any U.S. stock exchange if its auditor is not subject to PCAOB inspections for two consecutive instead of three consecutive years.
 Pursuant to the HFCAA, the PCAOB issued a Determination Report on December 16, 2021, which found it was unable to inspect or investigate completely certain named registered public accounting firms headquartered in mainland China and Hong Kong.
 Our independent registered public accounting firm, Wei, Wei & Co., LLP, is headquartered in the United States and has been inspected by the PCAOB on a regular basis and as such, it is not affected by or subject to the PCAOB's Determination Report.
-On August 26, 2022, the SEC issued a statement announcing that the PCAOB signed a Statement of Protocol with the CSRC and the Ministry of Finance of the PRC governing inspections and investigations of audit firms based in China and Hong Kong.
-On December 15, 2022, the PCAOB announced secured complete access to inspect and investigate registered public accounting firms headquartered in mainland China and Hong Kong and voted to vacate the 2021 Determination Report to the contrary.
-However, whether the PCAOB will continue to be able to satisfactorily conduct inspections of PCAOB-registered public accounting firms headquartered in mainland China and Hong Kong is subject to uncertainties and depends on a number of factors out of our and our auditor's control.
-The PCAOB continues to demand complete access in mainland China and Hong Kong moving forward and is making plans to resume regular inspections in early 2023 and beyond, as well as to continue pursuing ongoing investigations and initiate new investigations as needed.
-The PCAOB has also indicated that it will act immediately to consider the need to issue new determinations with the HFCAA if needed.
-See "Risk Factors-Risks Related to Doing Business in China"
+On August 26, 2022, the SEC issued a statement announcing that the PCAOB signed a Statement of Protocol with the CSRC and the Ministry of Finance of the PRC governing inspections and investigations of audi firms based in China and Hong Kong.
+On December 15, 2021 Determination Report to the contrary.
+However, whether the PCAOB will continue to be able to satisfactorily conduct inspections of PCAOB-registered public accounting firms headquartered in mainland China and Hong Kong and voted to vacate the 2021 Determination Report to the contrary.
+However, whether the PCAOB will continue to be able to satisfactorily conduct inspections of PCAOB continues to demand complete access in mainland China and Hong Kong is subject to uncertainties and depends on a number of factors out of our and our auditor's control.
+The PCAOB continues to demand complete access in mainland China and Hong Kong howing forward and is making plans to resume regular

 Investing in our Ordinary Shares involves a high degree of risk, including the risk of losing your entire investment.
-See "Risk Factors" starting on page 16 to read about factors you should consider before investing in our Ordinary Shares.
+See 'Risk Factors'' starting on page 16 to read about factors you should consider before investing in our Ordinary Shares.

-Total Without Total With

-Per Ordinary Over-Allotment Over-Allotment

-Share Option Option

-Initial public offering price (1) US \$ US \$ US\$

-Underwriter's discounts (2) US \$ US \$ US\$

-Proceeds to our company before expenses (3) US \$ US \$ US\$
+Total Without Total With Per Ordinary Over-Allotment Over-Allotment Share Option Option Initial public offering price (1) US \$ US \$ US \$ Underwriter's discounts (2) US \$ US \$ US \$ Proceeds to our company before expenses (3) US \$ US \$ US \$

-- (1) Assumed an initial public offering price of \$ per share which is the midpoint of the range set forth on the cover page of this registration statement. - (2) See "Underwriting" in this prospectus for more information regarding our arrangements with the underwriter. - (3) The total estimated expenses related to this offering are set forth in the section entitled "Expenses Relating to This Offering".
+(1) Assumed an initial public offering price of \$ per share which is the midpoint of the range set forth on the cover page of this registration statement.

+(2) See "Underwriting" in this prospectus for more information regarding our arrangements with the underwriter.

+(3) The total estimated expenses related to this offering are set forth in the section entitled "Expenses Relating to This Offering".